LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 }
 ```

-While the code above is not production quality (it would need to have some gates in place to mitigate race conditions), it shows how powerful `Join` is; we can actually use it to create other operators!
+Obviously there's no need to write this—you can just use the built-in `CombineLatest`.
+(And that will be slightly more efficient because it has a specialized implementation.)
+But it shows that `Join` is a powerful operator.

 ## GroupJoin

-When the `Join` operator pairs up values that coincide within a window, it will pass the scalar values left and right to the `resultSelector`.
-The `GroupJoin` operator takes this one step further by passing the left (scalar) value immediately to the `resultSelector` with the right (sequence) value.
-The right parameter represents all of the values from the right sequences that occur within the window.
-Its signature is very similar to `Join`, but note the difference in the `resultSelector` parameter.
+When the `Join` operator pairs up values whose windows overlap, it will pass the scalar values left and right to the `resultSelector`.
+The `GroupJoin` operator is based on the same concept of overlapping windows, but its selector works slightly differently: `GroupJoin` still passes a single (scalar) value from the left source, but it passes an `IObservable<TRight>` as the second argument.
+This argument represents all of the values from the right sequence that occur within the window for the particular left value for which it was invoked.

+So this lacks the symmetry of `Join`, because the left and right sources are handled differently. `GroupJoin` will call the `resultSelector` exactly once for each item produced by the `left` source.
+When a left value's window overlaps with the windows of multiple right values, `Group` would deal with that by calling the selector once for each such pairing, but `GroupJoin` deals with this by having the observable passed as the second argument to `resultSelector` emit each of the right items that overlap with that left item.
+(If a left item overlaps with nothing from the right, `resultSelector` will still be called with that item, it'll just be passed an `IObservable<TRight>` that doesn't produce any items.)

+The `GroupJoin` signature is very similar to `Join`, but note the difference in the `resultSelector` parameter.

 ```csharp
 public static IObservable<TResult> GroupJoin<TLeft, TRight, TLeftDuration, TRightDuration, TResult>